Sales-Based Rebate Design: Monotone Sales-Based Reward Programs

 where $\sigma_v=\frac{\sigma_\ep\sigma_\theta}{\sqrt{\sigma_\ep^2+\sigma_\theta^2}}$, $\tau=\frac{\sigma_\theta^2}{\sigma_\ep^2+\sigma_\theta^2}$, and $\mu_c=\tau c+(1-\tau)\theta$.
 Then the expected profit under the optimal reward program (that is, the solution to \eqref{eq::optimal}) cannot exceed the expected profit resulted from the reward function $\rh(v)=p\times{\bf 1}\{v< v_{c}\}$ and cutoff $c$, given by

 \end{Lemma} \textit{Proof.} {See the appendix.}$ \blacksquare$

-We use the upper bound $\Pi^H=\min(\Pi_1^H,\Pi_2^H)$ for the optimal expected profit to evaluate the performance of the reward programs given by Theorem~\ref{theorem::optimal-BSpread} and \ref{theorem::optimallinear}.
-This upper bound, along with the expected profit resulted from the $\rh^*_{SC}(\cdot)$ and $\rh^*_{RC}(\cdot)$ are plotted in Figure~\ref{fig::ProfitsAll} for a sample choice of $\theta$, and various allocations of the total uncertainty in consumers' valuations $\sigma^2=\sigma_\theta^2+\sigma_\ep^2$ between the two sources of uncertainty (that is, diversity in tastes and uncertainty in the realized quality).
+We use the upper bound $\Pi^H=\min(\Pi_1^H,\Pi_2^H)$ for the optimal expected profit to evaluate the performance of the reward programs characterized in Theorem~\ref{theorem::optimal-BSpread} and \ref{theorem::optimallinear}.
+This upper bound, along with the expected profit resulted from the $\rh^*_{SC}(\cdot)$ and $\rh^*_{RC}(\cdot)$ are plotted in Figure~\ref{fig::ProfitsAll} for a sample choice of $\theta$, and various allocations of the total uncertainty in consumers' valuations $\sigma^2=\sigma_\theta^2+\sigma_\ep^2$ between the two sources of uncertainty (that is, diversity in tastes and uncertainty in common quality).
 When most of the uncertainty in valuations comes from the diversity in tastes, the expected profit resulted from $\rh^*_{SC}(\cdot)$ coincides with the upper bound on the expected profit, certifying the optimality of $\rh^*_{SC}(\cdot)$ and tightness of the upper bound in this regime.
-On the other hand, as $\sigma_\ep\to 0$, that is the uncertainty in valuations is primarily due to the uncertainty in the quality, the expected profit from $\rh^*_{RC}(\cdot)$ approaches the upper bound on the expected profit, implying asymptotic optimality of $\rh^*_{RC}(\cdot)$ as $\sigma_\ep\to 0$.
+On the other hand, as $\sigma_\ep\to 0$, that is when the uncertainty in valuations is primarily due to the uncertainty in the common quality, the expected profit from $\rh^*_{RC}(\cdot)$ approaches the upper bound on the expected profit, implying asymptotic optimality of $\rh^*_{RC}(\cdot)$ as $\sigma_\ep\to 0$.